nanamiwang/Apple-ID-AppleScript/README.md

 Batch Apple ID Creator
 ----------------------

-If possible, please donate as I spend my free time fixing and upkeeping this script.

 ### Purpose & Features

 Deploying a great quantity of iOS devices means creating a great